bioinfoUGR/miSRA/README.md

 There are 3 main modes to query samples in miSRA:
 * **miRNA**: mature and hairpin miRNA sequences are used for profiling
 * **library**: long reference sequences are used for profiling and mappings of reads to these sequences will be reported
-* **spike**: short reference sequences are provided and only exact matches will be reported
+* **exact**: short reference sequences are provided and only exact matches will be reported

+Check the [manual](https://github.com/bioinfoUGR/miSRA/blob/main/manual.pdf) for more details.

 ### miRNA mode example run
 In this example we mapped samples from the RNA Atlas project ([SRP225193](https://trace.ncbi.nlm.nih.gov/Traces/?view=study&acc=SRP225193)) to some miRNAs from MirGeneDB.\